I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 I have been trolling these blogs for 6 months and am grateful for the opportunity to share my experiences.
 I hope you can find something of value in what I am about to write.My background

 : To start off, I am a huge believer in staying true to your own strengths.
 I am a Taiwanese-American female from a small town in New Jersey (native English speaker).
-I graduated in 2004 from a state school, had a mediocre GPA (but founded and ran several student organizations while there), and was never a good standardized test taker; compounded by pretty weak quantitative abilities.
+I graduated in 2004 from a state school (rejected by all non-state schools) had a mediocre GPA (but founded and ran several student organizations while there), and was never a good standardized test taker; compounded by pretty weak quantitative abilities.
 I struggled with math, chemistry, and physics basically throughout my entire life.
 However, for all the math skills I lacked I was very good at languages (writing, speaking, etc).
 Playing to those strengths, and a whole lot of DRIVE, have made all the difference: I worked my ass off after graduating, and before the age of 30 (I am now 31), in my professional life I was a financial analyst at a top financial conglomerate, had run a team at a global software company, became a Research Analyst at a top billion dollar technology NYC-based hedge fund, and founded and ran a non-profit organization in Cambodia.
 Going to a top 20 American b-school has been a dream of mine since I first learned what an MBA was more than 10 years ago.
 I am a true underdog in every respect, as I am sure many of you reading this or on gmatclub are, and I believe in hitting the pavement and making your dreams come true in a real and tangible ways, whatever they may be.
 After all, opportunities exist all around us, right?

 Anyways, I got laid off from the hedge fund in 2011 and was devastated.
 I will save you the details of me feeling sorry for myself, but I admit the entire period afterwards was a scary time.
 I questioned my self-worth.
 I took a job as a waitress.
 I decided I had nothing to lose, so I took a practice test and got a 540.
 It was humbling, to say the least.
 I decided to put my blood, sweat, and tears into this exam and prove to myself that I was smart.
 In all fairness, my test prep took on a life of its own.
 After 5 months of daily prep (6+ hrs per day including a prep course), I got a 640.
 I was shattered.
 I took a week to decompress, and picked up studies again for a month.
 During that month, I focused exclusively on test-taking strategies and took about 6-7 practice tests.
 When I saw the 690 on the screen, I put my head in my hands (which mind you, were covered in black marker, and all of the self-doubt, sweat, and tears I put into the exam became worth it.